Whether you’re growing tomatoes in your garden or in pots, one of these seven methods will help you support your growing tomato plants.

 These bamboo plant stakes are one of the most cost effective ways you can stake tomato plants.
-These tall green plant stakes can be bought in bundles for just a few dollars.
+These tall green plant stakes can be bought in bundles and they last for years.
 Place one in the ground next to the plant and use twine to gently tie the stem of the plant to the plant stake.

 A trellis is a great option for tomatoes that vine out excessively.
 Any type of floral trellis can be places by the plant and it will allow for the plant to grow upward.
 This is ideal of cherry tomato varieties and ones where the vegetable stays smaller in size.

 If growing trailing or cherry varieties you can always plant the seedling in a hanging planter.
 In this case the plant is allowed to trail downward and you don’t need to worry about offering additional support.

 As mentioned, this should only be used for trailing, smaller varieties.
 As a bonus, baskets can also be ideal if pests are an issue.
 They can’t get up and reach the produce as easily in baskets.